This page offers answers to some common questions concerning esports that have been asked regarding the IHSA’s involvement with esports programming.

 The IHSA 'Emerging Sports and Activities List' is important because it serves as a mechanism for the IHSA to monitor how many schools participate in the activity.
 Schools can add their name to the list by completing the 'Emerging Sports and Activities' Form in the IHSA Schools Center.
 Schools with questions on how to find the form can contact LeAnna Mutchler (email@example.com) at the IHSA Office.

-- What games will be played if/when the IHSA offers an esports state series?
+- What games will be played in the IHSA esports state series?

 - What kind of hardware does a school need to form an esports club or team?